guhemama/textbooks_exercises/Programming.in.Scala.3rd/Notes.md

 ## Match expressions

-Scala’s match expression lets you select from a number of alternatives, just like switch statements in other languages.
+Scala's match expression lets you select from a number of alternatives, just like switch statements in other languages.
 In general a match expression lets you select using arbitrary patterns.
 The default case is specified with an underscore ( _ ), a wildcard symbol frequently used in Scala as a placeholder for a completely unknown value. `match` expressions return a value.

 ```scala
 val firstArg = if (args.length > 0) args(0) else ""